Independent African news, markets, culture and politics.

 Trump backs renewed Israeli strikes in Gaza — RT World News

-US President Donald Trump has defended Israel’s renewed strikes in Gaza, nearly three weeks into a ceasefire brokered with the help of the US.
-The strikes were ordered by Israeli Prime Minister Benjamin Netanyahu in response to Hamas attacks on Israeli soldiers, resulting in the deaths of at least 30 Palestinians, according to the Hamas-run government in Gaza.
+U.S. President Donald Trump defended Israel’s renewed strikes in Gaza, which began nearly three weeks after a cease‑fire was brokered with U.S. assistance.
+The attacks were ordered by Israeli Prime Minister Benjamin Netanyahu in response to Hamas assaults on Israeli soldiers and have killed at least 30 Palestinians, according to the Hamas‑run government in Gaza.

-The Palestinian armed group warned that the escalation could delay the recovery and return of the bodies of 13 remaining hostages in Gaza.
-Israeli officials had previously accused Hamas of dragging its feet in handing over the remains, as agreed upon in the ceasefire mediated by the US, Egypt, Qatar, and Türkiye, which took effect on October 10.
+The Israel Defense Forces reported that two of its soldiers were attacked and killed by Hamas in southern Gaza last week, and that additional soldiers came under fire in the same area on Tuesday.
+Hamas denied involvement in both incidents, accusing Israel of violating the cease‑fire and warning that the escalation could delay the recovery and return of the bodies of the 13 remaining hostages in Gaza.
+Israeli officials had previously accused Hamas of dragging its feet in handing over the remains, as stipulated in the cease‑fire mediated by the United States, Egypt, Qatar and Türkiye, which took effect on October 10.

-The renewed violence has raised concerns about the stability of the ceasefire, which was brokered to bring an end to hostilities in the region.
-The US has been working to maintain the agreement, and Trump’s comments suggest that he believes Israel’s actions are justified.
-However, the situation remains volatile, and the next steps in the conflict are uncertain.
+The renewed violence has raised concerns about the stability of the cease‑fire, which was intended to end hostilities in the region.
+The United States continues to work to preserve the agreement, and Trump’s comments suggest he views Israel’s actions as justified.
+Nonetheless, the situation remains volatile, and the next steps in the conflict are uncertain.

 Scroll to Top